protomaps/PMTiles/serverless/aws/README.md

   * Example path setting for objects in a directory: `my_folder/{name}/file.pmtiles`
 * `TILE_PATH`: optional, define the URL route of the tiles API.
 Default `/{name}/{z}/{x}/{y}.pbf`

-For API Gateway integration, your Lambda Proxy Integration route will need to specify a greedy capturing parameter called `proxy` e.g. `/{proxy+}` (the default)
+For API Gateway integration, your Lambda Proxy Integration route will need to specify a greedy capturing parameter called `proxy` e.g. `/{proxy+}` (the default).
+Also, your binary content types setting for REST APIs needs to be set to `*/*` otherwise tiles will be returned as base64-encoded text.

 ## Test Event